chmouel/snazy/README.md

 * The flag "--kail-prefix-format" let you customize how to display the kail format, the templates `{namespace}`, `{pod}`, `{container}` will be replaced by its value and a "\n" will be replaced by a newline.
-As an example if you want to only show the current pod following by a newline you can use the following template:
+As an example if you want to only show the current pod followed by a newline you can use the following template:

-     `--kail-prefix-format "{pod}"`
+     `--kail-prefix-format "{pod}\n"`

   the environement variable `SNAZY_KAIL_PREFIX_FORMAT` let you make this setting permanent.